 Jacoby & Meyers, LLP Holds At-Fault Parties Accountable for Bronx Bike Accidents

 Jacoby & Meyers, LLP’s experienced personal injury attorneys have represented injured Bronx accident victims for more than forty years, including many injured in bicycle accidents.
-The firm’s dedication to client advocacy and seeking justice against negligent parties has led to the recovery of millions of dollars in settlements and jury awards for their clients.
+At our law firm, dedication to client advocacy and seeking justice against negligent parties is paramount and has led to the recovery of millions of dollars in settlements and jury awards for their clients.

-A recent bicycle accident case we handled involved a 25-year client who broke his dominant hand and wrist while cycling in the City and needed reconstructive surgery to repair the breaks.
-Our client’s front bike tire stopped abruptly as he approached an intersection, throwing him from his bike.
+A recent bicycle accident case we handled involved a 25-year client who broke his dominant hand and wrist while cycling in the City and needed reconstructive surgery.
+Our client’s front bike tire stopped abruptly as he approached an intersection, throwing him off his bike.
 A deep depression in the pavement had caused the tire to stop.
 Soon after our client made contact with us, we sent an investigator to take photos at the scene of the accident.

 Our photos not only showed the depression, but they revealed that New York City must have known about the depression because a road crew had painted markings over the road defect.
 We also gathered complaints to 411 about that section of city street and found that several other New Yorkers had also filed complaints about the depression.
 We negotiated a $425,000 settlement for our client.

-This case serves as an example of a recent bicycle accident claim, but it does not guarantee a specific outcome for your case.
+This case serves as an example of a recent personal injury claim, but it does not guarantee a specific outcome for your case.
 Each case has distinctive facts that add to or detract from its value.
 Our award-winning attorneys carefully evaluate each new case and employ the resources they need to build the strongest possible case on behalf of our Bronx bicycle accident clients.